thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 // process.channel === "production";
 ```

 I like this pattern because we can **manipulate our context more easily** through the `process` variable in the DevTools.
 So as it makes our tests damn easy to write.
+And the *background* testable even outside a background context (because it became a simple public API).

 ## Implementing the Extension Channel

 Our channel configuration informations will lie in a specific file, alongside the `manifest.json`.
-It will help our API to remain the same by storing the *differences* in this file.
+It will help our API to remain the same by keeping the *differences* in this file.

 ```javascript
 // src/channel.json